aharonh/pick-largest/README.md

     smaller otherwise, independently of which slip she observes.
     "

-Using the proof above and several additional statements, it is shown that
+Using the proof above and several additional statements, it is shown that:

 **Claim 1.** If G plays an arbitrary threshold strategy t against any pure strategy (x 1 , x 2 ) of C, then she